Filips-Talums/Battery_Power_Monitor/Design_Process.md

 ## 3. Design Requirements

-The design requirements for this project are as follows:

 ### Compact Design

 The device should be small enough to be easily stored, carried, and used on a desk or workbench without taking up too much space.